 You can decide how you use these however you wish.
 We built fieldmargin to be flexible so that it works for you and the way you farm.

-In this article was are going to share 5 ways our users are mapping features.
+In this article we are going to share 5 ways our users are mapping features.

 1. Mapping irrigation: Tierhoek Organic Farm